korkins/aspect_gcell/README.md

 $ ./gcell filename
 ```

 The latter command should create the file, e.g., `gcell-ch4.txt` (see next section).
-The file can be compared against our output file `./check/gcell-ch4_check.txt` (keeping possible HITRAN version differences in mind).

 ## Input file format